-FEL JERA L PELI L GRA NΙ

-ELIGIBILITY:

-ELIGIBILITY:
+FEDERAL PELL GRANT

-TYPE OF AID: Grant: does not have to be repaid DESCRIPTION: The Pell Grant is awarded to students who have a financial need as determined by the U.S. Department of Education.
-Pell Grants are awarded usually only to undergraduate students who have not earned a bachelor's or a professional degree.
+TYPE OF AID: Grant: does not have to be repaid DESCRIPTION: The Pell Grant is awarded to students of Education.
+Pell Grants are awarded I usually only to undergraduate : students who have not earned a bachelor's or a professional degree.
 You may receive less than the maximum award depending not only on your financial need, but also on your costs to attend school, your status as a full-time or part-time student and your plans to attend school for a full academic year or less.
-ELIGIBILITY: \$700 - \$6,895

-FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT (FSEOG)

-TYPE OF AID: Grant: does not have to be repaid DESCRIPTION: For undergraduates with exceptional financial need; Federal Pell Grant recipients take priority; funds depend on availability at school.
-ELICIDII ITV: ¢100 ¢4000
+ELIGIBILITY: \$700 - \$6,895 FEDERAL SUPPLEMEN TAL EDUCATIONAL OPPORTUNITY GRA NT (FSEOG) TYPE OF AID: Grant: does not have to be repaid DESCRIPTION: For undergraduates with exceptional financial need; Federal Pell Grant recipients take priority; funds depend on availability at school.
+ELIGIBILITY: \$100 - \$4,000 DIRECT SUBSIDIZED/ UNSUBSIDIZED/PARENT PLUS TYPE OF AID: Loan: must be repaid with interest DESCRIPTION: Subsidized Loans are available to undergraduate students with financial need.

-DIRECT SUBSIDIZED/UNSUBSIDIZED/PARENT PLUS

-TYPE OF AID: Loan: must be repaid with interest DESCRIPTION: Subsidized Loans are available to undergraduate students with financial need.
 Your school determines the amount you can borrow and the amount may not exceed your financial need.
 The U.S. Department of Education pays the interest on a Direct Subsidized Loan while you're in school at least half-time, for the first six months after you leave school (referred to as a grace period') and during a period of deferment (a postponement of loan payments).
-Direct Unsubsidized Loans are available to undergraduate students; there is no requirement to demonstrate financial need.
-Your school determines the amount you can borrow based on your cost of attendance and other financial aid you receive.
-You are responsible for paying the interest on a Direct during grace periods and deferment or forbearance periods, your interest will accrue (accumulate) and be capitalized (that is, your interest will be added to the principal amount of your loan).

-Direct PLUS Loans are eligible to parents through schools participating in the Direct Loan program.
-The U.S. Department of Education is your lender.
-A credit check will be conducted and the parent must

-Unsubsidized Loan during all periods.
-If you choose not to pay the interest while you are in school and

-The U.S. Department of Education is your lender.
-A credit check will be conducted and the parent must not have an adverse credit history.
-The maximum PLUS Loan amount you can receive is the cost of attendance (determined by the school) minus any other financial aid received.

-Subsidized: \$3,500 - \$5,500, depending on grade level

-Unsubsidized: \$2,000 - \$7,000 (less any subsidized amounts received for same period), depending on grade level and dependency status

-Parent PLUS: Up to cost of attendance minus any other financial aid received

-LOANS FIRST DISBURSED ON OR AFTER

-LOANS LIKST DISBO OKSED ON OK ALTEK LOAN TYPE BORROWER TYPE 7/1/2021 AND BEFORE 7/1/2022 7/1/2022 AND BEFORE 7/1/2023 Direct Subsidized/ Unsubsidized Loans Undergraduate 3.73% 4.99% Direct Parent PLUS Undergraduate 6.28% 7.54% PRIVATE LOAN TYPE OF AID: Loan: must be repaid with interest DESCRIPTION: A number of private outside entities Unlike federal loans, the terms of priva are determined by your credit history, The interest rates for private educatic Prime or the LIBOR as a base and add te loans are set by the individual I your debt-to-income ratio and the anal loans are variable and are mo enders.
-The interest rate and fees nat of your co-signer, if necessary. ost often based on a range using
+Direct Unsubsidized Loans are avai demonstrate financial need.
+Your scho attendance and other financial aid yo Unsubsidized Loan during all periods. during grace periods and deferment o be capitalized (that is, your interest wi ol determines the amount you co u receive.
+You are responsible fo If you choose not to pay the inte or forbearance periods, your inter an borrow based on your cost of or paying the interest on a Direct erest while you are in school and rest will accrue (accumulate) and ELIGIBILITY: Direct PLUS Loans are eligible to par The U.S. Department of Education is y not have an adverse credit history.
+T attendance (determined by the school Subsidized: \$3,500 - \$5,500, depen our lender.
+A credit check will be he maximum PLUS Loan amoun ) minus any other financial aid re e conducted and the parent must at you can receive is the cost of Unsubsidized: \$2,000 - \$7,000 (less a ny subsidized amounts received vel and dependency status LOANS FIRST DISBU JRSED ON OR AFTER 7/1/2021 AND 7/1/2022 AND LOAN TYPE BORROWER TYPE BEFORE 7/1/2022 BEFORE 7/1/2023 Direct Subsidized/ Unsubsidized Loans Undergraduate 3.73% 4.99% Direct Parent PLUS Undergraduate 6.28% 7.54% PRIVATE LOAN Loan: must be repaid with interest DESCRIPTION: A number of private outside entities Unlike federal loans, the terms of privar are determined by your credit history, The interest rates for private educatio Prime or the LIBOR as a base and add te loans are set by the individual l your debt-to-income ratio and th nal loans are variable and are mo enders.
+The interest rate and fees nat of your co-signer, if necessary. ost often based on a range using ELIGIBILITY: Based on unmet need and borrower's ······································ IL INSTALLMENT CONTRACT Payment Plan: must be repaid with in terest TYPE OF AID.
+Students who are not eligible to cover the cost of their education with Federal Student Aid can make payments to the institution for the difference.
+Payments begin after graduation and a 12% annual TYPE OF AID: DESCRIPTION:

-NSTITUTIONAL DETAIL INSTALLMENT CONTDACT

-INSTITUTIONAL RETAIL INSTALLMENT CONTRACT TYPE OF AID: Payment Plan: must be repaid with interest DESCRIPTION: Students who are not eligible to cover the cost of their education with Federal Student Aid can make payments to the institution for the difference.
-Payments begin after graduation and a 12% annual interest rate is applied.
-ELIGIBILITY: \$5,000 limit for diploma programs and limit varies based on enrollment status and balance for degree programs

-More information about interest rates can be found at: https://studentaid.ed.gov/sa/types/loans/subsidized-unsubsidized

-Based on unmet need and borrower's credit